efabless/ipm/README.md

 ```bash
 ipm uninstall <ip_name>
 ```
 Uninstalls a locally installed IP.
-The user must provide a valid installed ```ip_name```, to check all installed IPs run ```ipm lls```.
+The user must provide a valid installed ```ip_name```, to check all installed IPs run ```ipm ls```.
 It is advised to always use this function when you wish to remove an IP, as this function updates the ```Installed_IPs.json``` file as well.
 If you deleted the folder manually or renamed it this function may face errors

 ### Checking for Updates
 ```bash